GummySharky/GummySharky/README.md

 - Comics and figures - I love to yap about them
 - Art
 - Books - particularly involving nautical shenanigans but general science fiction and fantasy is great too
-- ISH - particularly sharks - I am proud to announce that I had a marine biology phase - If you like or know anything about marine creatures then please come yap to me about it <3
+- FISH - particularly sharks - I am proud to announce that I had a marine biology phase - If you like or know anything about marine creatures then please come yap to me about it <3
 - Hundreds of other things I can't be bothered to list

 Don't be afraid to come interact even if you don't share these interests ^.^